mrochon/b2cief-upload/README.md

 `Get-IEFSettings > appSettings.json`

 Log in using a local B2C account (e.g. me@mytenant.onmicrosoft.com) with application enumeration privileges.
-The script will discover check your B2C tenant for the required IEF applications and save their application ids in the settings file.
+The script will check your B2C tenant for the required IEF applications and save their application ids in the settings file.

 ### Upload-IEFPolicies